 Accounting and tax support

 The next step was for our Accounting Team to visit the Department of Zakat and Income Tax (DZIT) at Saudi Arabian tax authority in Jeddah to obtain a file number and a Certificate of Commencement of Business (CCB), a process that required the completion of an application form.
 One week after submission we received the CCB number from the DZIT.
-Having acquired the relevant licenses, Healy Consultants visited National Commercial Bank in Jeddah to open a corporate bank account on behalf of the company.
+Having acquired the relevant licenses, Healy Consultants visited a Saudi Arabian bank in Jeddah to open a corporate bank account on behalf of the company.
 Since Charlie was back in Scotland, he was unable to visit the bank in person.
 However, our Banking Team accompanies his Saudi partner to the bank, submitting the necessary corporate documents, as well as information about the shareholders and directors, to the bank.

 In the meantime, our staff in Jeddah continued to tie up the other loose ends in the engagement, including having the company accounting books stamped at the Chamber of Commerce in Jeddah.
 Finally, the incorporation process came to a close when Healy Consultants registered our Client’s new company with the Labor and Recruitment Offices in Jeddah, a mandatory step if a Saudi company wishes to employ expatriate staff (although Healy Consultants is experienced at obtaining Iqama (residence) visas for foreigners, the Saudi joint venture partner arranged the visas on this occasion).

-Two weeks after submitting the bank account application to National Commercial Bank, Healy Consultants received account opening approval, notification for which we passed to Charlie.
+Two weeks after submitting the bank account application to the Saudi Bank, Healy Consultants received account opening approval, notification for which we passed to Charlie.
 This was followed two weeks later by internet login and password details in a sealed envelope, which we kept securely in our Jeddah office until the Saudi partner picked it up.
 In a separate package two days later, we also received ATM cards for the bank signatories, which were also collected from our Jeddah office.

 Although the main phases of the Saudi engagement are complete, our Client has expressed interest in assistance with opening a second office in Al Khobar in the Eastern Province of Saudi Arabia, and obtaining visas for expatriate staff who would be employed there.